LaithAlwani/group3/README.md

 When the web page is opened this is what is displayed.

+To search for a movie click on the blue search button.

 ![landing page](assets/images/g32.PNG)

 ## To search

-To search for a movie click on the search button on the top right corner of the navigation bar.
+Input the name of the movie in the Movie Name search field, and/or the year in the year search field.

 ![Search](assets/images/g33.PNG)